tilo/smarter_csv/README.md

 # API

-There is a simplified call for reading and writing, that wraps the underlying
+Let's explore the APIs for reading and writing CSV files.
+There is a simplified API (backwards conpatible with previous SmarterCSV versions) and the full API, which allows you to access the internal state of the reader or writer instance after processing.

 ## Reading CSV

-Convenient default allow automatic detection of the column and row separators: `row_sep: :auto`, `col_sep: :auto`.
-This makes it easier to process any CSV files without having to examine the line endings or column separators, e.g. when users upload CSV files to your service.
+SmarterCSV has convenient defaults for automatically detecting row and column separators based on the given data.
+This provides more robust parsing of input files when you have no control over the data, e.g. when users upload CSV files.

-You can change the setting `:auto_row_sep_chars` to only analyze the first N characters of the file (default is 500 characters); `nil` or `0` will check the whole file).
-Of course you can also set the `:row_sep` manually.
+Learn more about this [in this section](docs/examples/row_col_sep.md).

 ### Simplified Interface